-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 2 Per study period: 28 / 28
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

-Combined method.

-Assessment Maximum 50 points during the semester (Three assignments).

-Exam entry criteria: Active participation in exercises and at least 35 points obtained during the semester

-Continuous assessment (50%) and written examination (50%) / 10 questions.

-Final evaluation:

-A 87 - 100, B 77 - 86, C 69 - 76, D 61 - 68, E 56 - 60

-Electronic board of the course AIS2 - more information and news.
+Assessment: A maximum of 40 points can be earned during the semester (through two assignments and a written verification).
+Exam entry criteria: Active participation in exercises and a minimum of 30 points earned during the semester.
+Continuous assessment (40%) and written examination (60%).
+For more information and updates, refer to the electronic board of the course AIS2.
+Final evaluation: A 87 - 100 B 77 - 86 C 69 - 76 D 61 - 68 E 56 - 60 FX 55 and less Combined method.
+The information will be yearly specified on the electronic noticeboard of the course in AIS2, aleternatively in LMS UPJŠ or MS Teams environment.